marcinwozniak0/BakcylProgramowania_2020/README.md

 #### apt-get
 > ```sh
 > sudo apt-get install qt5-default
-> ```sh
+> ```
 #### oficial site
 > [Qt](https://www.qt.io/download)
 ### Installation problems
-If you had any problems with installing dependencies, you would have tried updating your package manager and tried installing again.
+If you have any problems with installing dependencies, try updating your package manager and tried installing again.